Nonmyopic Multiclass Active Search with Diminishing Returns for Diverse Discovery: Problem Definition

 where $f_c$ is a positive, increasing, and concave function quantifying our reward given the number of found targets from a given class $c$.
 The term $m_c$ denotes the number of targets of class $c$ in data set $\mathcal{D}$; we also use $m_{c, t}$ to denote the corresponding number in $\mathcal{D}_t$ at time $t$.
 Any utility encoding decreasing marginal gains (that is, concave) is an appropriate choice for this setting, and we will see later in \cref{sec:approximation} that the key element of our algorithm is valid with any concave utility.
 In our experiments, we use the logarithmic function $f_c(x) = \log (x + 1)$ (which has seen a wide range of applications, namely modeling utility of wealth \citep{bernoulli1954exposition} or production output \citep{pemberton2015mathematics} in economics) as a reasonable default with which to generate our main results.
 We also present results showing that our methods generalize well to other possibilities such as the square root utility $f_c(x) = \sqrt{x}$.

 Under this model, the marginal gain of an additional discovery decreases with the size of the corresponding class in $\mathcal{D}$.
 Consider a toy problem illustrated in \cref{fig:square_ens}, where we wish to search for points close to the center and corners of the unit square, each representing a target class.
 The state-of-the-art \acro{ENS} policy \citep{jiang2017efficient}, which uses a linear utility, recovers many targets but over-exploits the center region.
-This is undesirable behavior when we would prefer to have balanced discoveries across all classes.
+This is undesirable behavior when we would prefer to have balanced discoveries across all classes; ideally, we would like to achieve a uniform target distribution (an equal number of hits across all classes for maximum diversity), where all five regions in the plot are transparent.
 We will develop policies that can achieves such balance in the next section.